Dual blood glucose and ketone test meters

 Print this page

 A dual blood glucose and blood ketone test meter allows you to test for blood glucose as well as blood ketones using a single meter.
-You will need to use different test strips depending on whether you are measuring glucose or ketones.
+You will need to use different test strips depending on whether you're measuring glucose or ketones.

-• A small drop of blood from pricking your fingertip with a lancet, is placed on a disposable test strip that the meter reads.
+• Once you've pricked your fingertip with a lancet, a small drop of blood is applied to the narrow edge of a test strip.
+The strip automatically absorbs the blood.
 This is called a finger prick test.

-• Depending on which test trip you use (glucose or ketone strip), the test meter calculates your blood glucose or ketone level.
+• Depending on which test strip you use (glucose or ketone strip), it's inserted into the test meter which then measures your blood glucose or ketone level.

 To monitor your blood glucose, if you are not using a continuous glucose monitor (CGM)

-Generally people with Type 1 diabetes should test themselves every time they give themselves quick acting insulin, so the dose can be adjusted if blood glucose is high.
+Generally people with type 1 diabetes should test every time they give themselves quick acting insulin, so the dose can be adjusted if their blood glucose is high.
 They may also need to measure blood glucose levels before meals and before bedtime.

 Testing your blood glucose helps you to:

-• monitor your blood glucose to make sure that the amount of insulin you are getting is just right for you
+• monitor your blood glucose to make sure that the amount of insulin you're getting is just right for you

-• look for high or low glucose levels so that they can be treated if needed
+• look for high or low glucose levels so they can be treated if needed

 • monitor and treat diabetes during exercise and illness.